tbalanos/misclassified-clustered-competing-risks/README.md

 * logistic regression for predictive values,
 * logistic regression for misclassification,
 * inverse cluster-size weighting to address ICS,
-* a clustered bootstrap to account for within-cluster dependence.
+* GEE with a working independence correlation structure and a sandwich variance estimator to account for within-cluster dependence.

 The estimated coefficients $\hat{\gamma}_{n'}$ and their variance matrix $\hat{\Omega}_{n'}$ are then carried into the main analysis to compute predicted misclassification probabilities for each subject.